-This article highlights key traits of digital leaders that allow them to leverage on disruptions and scale their organization through digital transformation.
+This article highlights key traits of digital leaders that allow them to leverage disruptions and scale their organization through digital transformation.

 Also read: Digital Workplace – All You Need to Know